 During the inspection the agency was found to be competently delivering a well led service.
 Management and governance systems have been effectively implemented at the agency to ensure that the needs of service users are met and quality improvement is driven.
 Agency staff are aware of their roles, responsibilities and accountability systems within the organisational structure.
 The registered person has operated the service in accordance with the regulatory framework and worked effectively with RQIA.

-This inspection was underpinned by the Domiciliary Care Agencies Regulations (Northern Ireland) 2007, the Domiciliary Care Agencies Minimum Standards, 2011 and previous inspection outcomes and any information we have received about the service since the previous inspection.
+This inspection was underpinned by the Domiciliary Care Agencies Regulations (Northern Ireland) 2007 and the Domiciliary Care Agencies Minimum Standards.